Code-Institute-Submissions/second_milestone_project-1/testing/tests.md

 ### Manual Testing ###

+*	Individually test pages by setting startscene to scene name on main menu.
+*	Test game entirely through on both touch and non touch settings to ensure operation.
-*	Carry out staggered tests for shooting,
+*	Carry out staggered tests for shooting and ensuring all opbjects are destroyed and scores added if relevant.
-*	Crash into all objects as player
+*	Crash into all objects as player, Asteroids, Lasers, Enemy Ships on all levels.
-*	Allow enemy to run to bottom to check they destroy shields
+*	Allow enemy to run to bottom to check they destroy shields and kill player.
-*	Shoot at everything
+*	Shoot at everything.
-*	Check scores go up as they should
+*	Check scores go up as they should.
+10 points per enemy ship hit by laser, 20 points per mothership hit by laser and 100 points for nuke hit on object plus the value of the enemyHitValue/mothershipHitValue.
-*	Check the lives lost are as should be
+*	Check the lives lost are as should be, lose 1 life per death.
-*	Check restartlevel is as should be
+*	Check restartlevel is as should be, reset lives to 1.
-*	Check nukes fired is correct
+*	Check nukes fired is correct and updated.
+*	Check rearm text is updated and works correctly on non touch game.
-*	Watch enemy movement so as to configure proper distances from game edge
+*	Watch enemy movement so as to configure proper distances from game edge.
-*	Press buttons P for pause, R for restart and Enter for continue
+*	Press buttons P for pause, R for restart Q for mute/unmute and Enter for continue.
+*	Ensure all touch controls work as they hsould for movement and continuation of game.
-*	Go through each page and check functioning as should be
+*	Go through each page and check functioning as should be for all objects.
-*	Carryout console.logs for checking enemyships created, totalenemyships and enemydeaths
+*	Carryout console.logs for checking enemyships created, totalenemyships and enemydeaths.
-*	Fire at mothership so as to check lives lost on console
+*	Fire at mothership so as to check mothership lives lost on console, 1 for laser and 5 for nuke.
-*	Test all buttons
+*	Test all buttons.
-*	Check game on Chrome/Microsoft Edge/Firefox
+*	Check game on Chrome/Microsoft Edge/Firefox.
-*	User-Agent Switcher addon for chrome to test with other browsers ie Safari
+*	User-Agent Switcher addon for chrome to test with other browsers ie Safari.
-*	Use remote debugging for android on chrome
+*	Use remote debugging for android on chrome.
-*	Request third party individuals play and provide feedback
+*	Request third party individuals play and provide feedback.

 Back to [README](../README.md)